MohammadRafik/ecom_django_vue/README.md

-I'm making an eCommerce website using django and vue.js
+eCommerce website made with django and vue.js